A Bayesian Take on Gaussian Process Networks

 where $Q(\cdot , \cdot)$ are the transition probabilities from one DAG to another.
 In its original formulation, the algorithm proposes a new graph by adding or deleting one edge from the current DAG, with $Q$ uniformly distributed in the set of neighbouring DAGs (including the current one).

-A number of refinements to the original method have been made over the years, providing for example more efficient proposal distributions \citep{Giudici2003, Grzegorczyk2008, Su2016}.
+Several refinements to the original method have been made over the years, providing for example more efficient proposal distributions \citep{Giudici2003, Grzegorczyk2008, Su2016}.
 The order MCMC approach by \citet{BeingBayesian} introduced an important variation by sampling in the space of node orderings, which is smaller and smoother than the space of DAGs.
 Because of these attractive properties of the sample space, the order MCMC algorithm achieves superior mixing and convergence results compared to regular structure MCMC.
 Sampling orders however introduces a bias in the resulting posterior since node orders do not induce a uniform coverage in the DAG space \citep{Ellis2008}.
 The partition MCMC algorithm \citep{partitionmcmc} corrects this bias in order MCMC by sampling in the larger space of ordered partitions of nodes to achieve unbiased samples from the posterior.

 Current state-of-the-art methods rely on conditional independence tests to obtain a first coarse estimate of the structure to use as a starting point for a score-based method \citep{Tsamardinos2006}.
-More sophisticated approaches involve iteratively expanding the search space to correct for errors in the initial estimate \citep{efficientsampling}.
-Such hybrid methods achieve efficient posterior inference \citep{scalablelearning,efficientsampling} in the selected search space by additionally precomputing all combinations of scores potentially needed in the chain so it can be run at a very low computational cost.
+More sophisticated approaches involve iteratively expanding the search space to correct for errors in its initial estimate \citep{efficientsampling}.
+To achieve efficient posterior inference \citep{scalablelearning,efficientsampling} in the selected search space it helps to precompute all combinations of scores potentially needed in the chain so it can run at a very low computational cost.

 Key to enabling efficient DAG sampling is \textit{decomposability}, a property ensuring that we can express the posterior probability of a DAG $\mathcal{G}$ as a product of local scores that depend only on each variable and its parents in $\mathcal{G}$: